 - 1 teaspoon chilli powder [use fresh green chilli if preferred, or more chilli powder]

-- 2 tablespoon mango chutney [or an onion chutney]
+- 2 tablespoons mango chutney [or an onion chutney]

-- 1 tablespoon sugar [your choice of sugar, syrup or sweetener, we used granulated]
+- 1 tablespoon sugar [your choice of sugar, syrup or sweetener, we used granulated but coconut sugar is also nice]

-- 1 small lemon [weight of lemon about 95grams/3oz], [for the zest and juice]
+- 1 small lemon [weight of lemon about 95grams [3oz] you will need the zest and juice]

 Stir through at the end: